 Worcester will fight Wasps plan to relocate

-Nick Johnston Warriors are vowing to lead a resistance movement against should the London club progress plans to relocate to the West Midlands.
+Nick Johnston are vowing to lead a resistance movement against should the London club progress plans to relocate to the West Midlands.

 Wasps are understood to be considering a permanent move, with ‘s Ricoh Arena or the Alexander Stadium in Birmingham as potential bases.